david-burgschwaiger/Deel-Senior-Analytics-Engineering-Take-Home-Assignment/README.md

 - Checking `external_ref` on the `acceptance_report` table shows changed status and amount.
 - We might want to reach out to Globepay to make sure we properly capture the nature of the data (data contract).

+### Initial Data Exploration
+sdfas

+## Summary of your model architecture
+In this project, I tried to follow the dbt guidelines as best as I could.
+As a result, this dbt project emphasises:

+1. **Modularization**: Break down your dbt project into modular pieces such as models, macros, tests, and seeds.
+This makes it easier to manage and maintain your codebase, and encourages reusability.
+2. **Layered Architecture**: Organize your models into layers based on their purpose and level of abstraction.
+Common layers include staging, transformations, dimensions, and facts.
+This separation of concerns helps keep your codebase clean and understandable.
+3. **Incremental Builds**: Use incremental builds whenever possible to minimize processing time and improve efficiency.
+Incremental models only rebuild when their source data or underlying logic changes, rather than every time the project is run.
+4. **Documentation**: Document your models, macros, and datasets thoroughly using dbt's built-in documentation features.
+This helps ensure that others (and future you) can understand and use your code effectively.
+5. **Version Control**: Use version control (such as Git) to manage changes to your dbt project.
+This allows you to track changes over time, collaborate with others, and revert to previous versions if needed.
+6. **Testing**: Implement tests for your models to ensure data quality, integrity, and accuracy. dbt provides built-in testing functionality for common data quality checks like null values, uniqueness, and referential integrity.
+7. **Parameterization**: Parameterize your models to make them more flexible and reusable across different environments or use cases.
+Use variables and configurations to control behavior and settings.